Title

 General Order No. 22 imposes limitations on firearms possession for private individuals and Armed Forces personnel in the Philippines, allowing only specific types and calibers, with violators subject to penalties under Presidential Decree No. 9.

-Each individual may hold under license a maximum of one low-powered rifle caliber .22 or shotgun not heavier than 12 gauge and one pistol or revolver not higher than caliber .38 (excluding certain magnums and high-powered firearms).
+A maximum of only one (1) low-powered rifle caliber .22 or shotgun not heavier than 12 gauge, and one (1) pistol or revolver not higher than caliber .38 (with specified exceptions).

-No, they may hold under license a maximum of one low-powered rifle caliber .22 or shotgun not heavier than 12 gauge and one sidearm of any type or caliber.
+A maximum of only one (1) low-powered rifle caliber .22 or shotgun (not heavier than 12 gauge) and one (1) sidearm of any type or caliber.

-It constitutes a violation of pertinent provisions of related General Orders and will be penalized pursuant to Presidential Decree No. 9, dated October 2, 1972.
+It constitutes a violation of the pertinent provisions of the cited General Orders and is penalized pursuant to Presidential Decree No. 9 (dated October 2, 1972).

 Analyze Cases Smarter, Faster